PDP-7: Software

 DECsys, the first operating system for DEC's 18-bit computer family (and DEC's first operating system for a computer smaller than its 36-bit timesharing systems), was introduced in 1965.
-It provided an interactive, single user, program development environment for Fortran and assembly language programs.
+It provides an interactive, single user, program development environment for Fortran and assembly language programs.

 In 1969, Ken Thompson wrote the first UNIX system, then named Unics as a pun on Multics despite only using two design elements from Multics, in assembly language on a PDP-7, as the operating system for Space Travel, a game which requires graphics to depict the motion of the planets.
 A PDP-7 was also the development system used during the development of MUMPS at MGH in Boston a few years earlier.